Caterpillar slashes forecast again, sees weaker economy

 “As we’ve moved through the year, we’ve seen continued economic weakening and uncertainty,” Chief Executive Doug Oberhelman said in a statement.

+The statement also noted that sales in China, the world’s largest user of construction equipment, had also declined in the quarter and had yet to improve, although Caterpillar expected China’s construction industry to pick up through next year.

-Caterpillar does not expect the global economy to begin to improve until the second half of 2013, he added.
+Caterpillar does not expect the global economy to begin to improve until the second half of 2013.
+It anticipates that China will take further steps to prod its slowing economy.

-Shares were up 0.4 percent at $84.22 on Monday afternoon after a drop of nearly 2 percent at the opening bell.
+“We expect additional easing in 2013 and project economic growth will improve to 8.5 percent” in China, it said.
+That forecast compares with economists’ expectations for 7.8 percent, according to a recent Reuters poll.

-Analysts and investors said the stock, down more than 20 percent in the past six months, appeared to be a good buying opportunity given Caterpillar’s strong growth prospects after the world economy recovers.
+Analysts and investors said the stock, down more than 20 percent in the past six months, appeared to offer a good buying opportunity given Caterpillar’s strong growth prospects after the world economy recovers.

 “The next couple of quarters will be tough-going, but longer-term I don’t think their competitive position is threatened,” said Morningstar analyst Adam Fleck.
 “They’re still globally the world leader, and this isn’t an industry that is going away.”